-Biosecurity keeps our incredible home safe from pests and diseases.
+Biosecurity keeps our incredible home, Aotearoa New Zealand, safe from pests and diseases.

 Ko Tātou This Is Us asks us to take a moment to think about how

 biosecurity protects our way of life, the outdoor environment where we fish, farm,

 hunt and explore, the beautiful biodiversity of our unique ecosystem and even the food we eat.

 Every New Zealander has a role to play in preventing pests and diseases from